PetervanLunteren/EcoAssist/markdown/MEWC_integration.md

 ```

 ### VI - Publish via EcoAssist (optional)
 Everything is ready for the model to be published.
-You can either send your `variables.json` via email to peter@addaxdatascience.com, or create a pull request and add `variables.json` as an `key:value` pair in the `cls` dictionary in the latest `model_info.json` file: https://github.com/PetervanLunteren/EcoAssist/tree/main/model_info
+You can either send your `variables.json` via email to peter@addaxdatascience.com, or create a pull request and add `variables.json` as a `key:value` pair to the `cls` dictionary in the latest `model_info.json` file: https://github.com/PetervanLunteren/EcoAssist/tree/main/model_info

 You're done!
 Peter van Lunteren will review the information and take it from here.